 More and more older Australians are seeing the benefits of selling their family home in favor of a simple, low-maintenance lifestyle.
 To facilitate this, there are generous financial incentives for those who are ready to downsize.
 If you sign a contract to sell your home on or after 1 July 2018 and you meet the eligibility requirements, you may be able to make a contribution of up to $300,000 per person (if a couple) to your nominated super account.

 For those considering getting into the property market, with new and extended grants available, this might be a perfect time.
 Depending on your eligibility, you could see huge savings thanks to the government’s continued support.

 So what’re you waiting for?
 There has never been a better time than now to buy a new property and take advantage of the government grants available.

-If you’re looking for an off-the-plan property that will be completed in 2021, we have two projects; Malvern East II and Burwood La Frank.
+If you’re looking for an off-the-plan property that will be completed in 2021, we have two projects; Woodlands and Burwood La Frank.
 Alternatively, we have two projects commencing this year, our Cornus Carnegie and Cornus Oakleigh developments.